somnonetz/snet-asclepios-docker-compose/README.md

 ### Troubleshooting

-Access the filesystem of the "docker-xnat-web" container.
+Access the filesystem of the "docker-xnat-web" container (https://stackoverflow.com/questions/20813486/exploring-docker-containers-file-system).
 Find the respective docker-ID with `docker ps`.